ilyesaouak/University-Managment-Platform/README.md

 ## Contact

-For questions or support, contact the development team at [support email]
+For questions or support, contact me at elyes.sawak@gmail.com

 ---